openlibraryenvironment/serverless-zoom-recordings/README.md

 1. Output file metadata in JSON

 ### Clean-up
-1. Write retrieval JSON file
+1. Write recording document to S3 and database
 1. Move Zoom recording to trash
-1. Create landing page for meeting
-1. Update group's events page and invalidate CloudFront cache
+1. Enqueue message to website builder

 ## Other tasks